Assistance to Students in Disaster and Emergency Areas

 Pearson VUE is proactive in notifying the College when one or more of their testing centers close due to a natural disaster.

-In the event of a natural disaster (flood, hurricane, tornado, fire, etc.) at a Pearson VUE testing site, the Pearson Candidate Call Center representatives identify those students who may be scheduled to take an Excelsior College Examination and contacts them as quickly as possible to have their appointment times rescheduled.
+In the event of a natural disaster (flood, hurricane, tornado, fire, etc.) at a Pearson VUE testing site, the Pearson Candidate Call Center representatives identify those students who may be scheduled to take a UExcel or Excelsior College Examination and contacts them as quickly as possible to have their appointment times rescheduled.

 If a natural disaster makes it impossible for a student to take a scheduled exam, every effort will be made to reschedule the exam at no extra cost to the student.

 In the case of inclement weather (ice storm, heavy snowfall, etc.), the Testing Services staff in the Center for Educational Measurement adheres to the following guidelines as stated in the Exam Registration and Information: A User's Guide (PDF):

 "If your scheduled test center closes due to inclement weather, Pearson VUE will try to contact you to reschedule your exam for another date within your six-month test window.
 You may also call Pearson VUE toll free (888-926-9488) to reschedule the appointment yourself.
 If the test center remains open and you decide not to attend, your examination fee will be forfeited."